bhaskarvora/Face-Mask-Detection-using-Machine-Learning-and-Convolutional-neural-Networks/README.md

 Abstract

-→The spread of COVID-19 is increasingly worrying for everyone in the world.
+The spread of COVID-19 is increasingly worrying for everyone in the world.
 This virus can be affected from human to human through the droplets and airborne and is very deadly.
 According to the instruction from WHO, to reduce the spread of COVID-19, every people need to wear face mask, do